MrPsycho5/personal-website/source/_posts/Bash-script-for-disabling-password-login.md

 ---
 ## What does this script do?

 It chooses a random port between 49151 and 65535 (so-called dynamic ports, so the SSH won't collide with any application) and makes SSH listen on that port.
-This script also completely disables password authentification, so the only option is to use SSH keys.
+This script also completely disables password authentication, so the only option is to use SSH keys.
 No one is going to brute force that.
 It can also create a master key, which grants you access to all users.
 It is useful in private environments, but be careful with it.

 ```bash
 wget https://i.mrpsycho.pl/selif/securessh.sh && bash securessh.sh